-This section describes the specifications for the root component TradingSystem and the two fundamental components Store and Enterprise.
-All of these are composed from further components which are described and specified in succeeding sections.
+This section describes the specifications for the root component TradingSystem as well as the two fundamental components Stores and Enterprises, all of them being composed from further components.

 TradingSystem.
 The composite component TradingSystem in Fig. 4 provides flexible instantiation possibilities for different system configurations.
 As will be evident from the specifications of the composite components Enterprise and Store described hereafter, the former contains, among others, a number of stores and a Store in turn contains further components such as the CashDeskLine.
 In fact a system configuration following the hierarchy further down from one instance of Enterprise already suffices to meet the original CoCoME requirements for a trading system with an enterprise and a number of stores which belong to this enterprise.
 In this case the sets of simpleStores and simpleStoresDB would be empty as these are used only in case of extended system configurations with stores independent from any enterprise.